-Being optimistic does not mean that you should always have a smile on your face and how much fun you are when you are around people.
+Being optimistic does not mean that you should always have a smile on your face or how much fun you are around other people.
 Optimism is a mental attitude that no matter how hard the situation may be, you still believe that the outcome of those challenges is positive and favorable.
 You also see failure as a feedback and not a reason to stop.

 9. Knowledge of the industry.